 In a perfect world, you would have tenants who are able to cover the additional costs of an investment property, but a lender needs assurances that you can still make your mortgage payments even when the property is vacant.
 That’s where proving that you have the means to pay a second loan each month is important.

 Financing Your Second Home

 Once you’ve made the decision to move forward, you must answer the question of how you intend to finance your second home.
-Your best bet is to speak with a qualified loan originator who can look at your finances and discuss your intentions.
-Owning a rental property or vacation home isn’t for everyone.
+Your best bet is to speak with a licensed loan originator who can look at your finances and discuss your intentions.
+Owning an investment property or vacation home isn’t for everyone.
 If you’re aware of the guidelines and restrictions that come along with such a responsibility and feel prepared to take on the burden of a second home loan, contact a Silverton Mortgage loan originator to discuss your options.
-Speaking with a professional who has experience in second mortgages will surely give you the peace of mind to move forward with making your dream a reality.
+Speaking with a professional who has experience in mortgages for vacation or investment properties will help give you the peace of mind to move forward with making your dream a reality.